mattermost-community/mattermost-plugin-welcomebot/README.md

   - Support added to Bugs, Customer Support and Leads channels

 Moreover, those who join the DevSecOps team should automatically be added to Escalation Process and Incidents channels.

+And user will received a welcome message for joining each team

 To accomplish the above, you can specify the following configuration in your `config.json` file.